bomonike/bomonike.github.io/rustlang.md

 ## Why Rust?

+> "Rust isn't difficult.
+It's unfamiliar."

 Rust was rated the "most loved" among all programming languages in the <a target="_blank" href="https://web.archive.org/web/20201008033536/https://insights.stackoverflow.com/survey/2019/?utm_source=social-share&utm_medium=social&utm_campaign=dev-survey-2019#most-loved-dreaded-and-wanted">2020 StackOverflow survey of developers</a> (ahead of Python, TypeScript, Kotlin, etc.).

+> "In other languages simple things are easy and complex things are possible, in Rust simple things are possible and complex things are easy."

 Rust was <a target="_blank" href="https://www.tiobe.com/tiobe-index/">#26 on the TIOBE index of programming languages</a>, based on "the number of skilled engineers world-wide, courses and third party vendors.
 Popular search engines such as Google, Bing, Yahoo!, Wikipedia, Amazon, YouTube and Baidu were used to calculate the ratings.".